“The past is never dead. It’s not even past.” — William Faulkner

 The Association for Diplomatic Studies and Training (ADST) is an independent nonprofit organization founded in 1986.
-Located at the State Department’s George P. Shultz National Foreign Affairs Training Center in Arlington, Virginia, ADST advances understanding of American diplomacy and supports training of foreign affairs personnel through a variety of programs and activities.
+Located at the State Department’s George P. Shultz National Foreign Affairs Training Center in Arlington, Virginia, ADST advances understanding of American diplomacy and supports training of foreign affairs personnel through a variety of programs, publications, and activities.

-Over the past quarter century ADST has conducted more than 1800 oral histories, which are also posted on the Library of Congress website, with more to come.
+Over the past quarter century ADST has conducted nearly 2000 oral histories, which are also posted on the Library of Congress website, with more to come.
 Interviewees include such fascinating people as Prudence Bushnell, who describes her harrowing experiences during the bombing of U.S. Embassy Nairobi, Julia Child, Philip Habib, Dean Rusk, George Ball, Kathleen Turner, and many others.
 Excerpts from our oral history collections highlight the horrifying, the thought-provoking, and the absurd.
 In other words, they reflect the reality of diplomacy, warts and all.